The Employment Law Review: Mexico

 The FLL establishes that employers are obliged to grant working men paternity leave of five working days with pay, following the birth of a child or the adoption of an infant.
-Mexican labour legislation also sets forth that, in the case of adoption, woman employees are entitled to six weeks of paid leave, which shall be enjoyed immediately after they receive the infant.
+Mexican labour legislation also sets forth that, in the case of adoption, working women are entitled to six weeks of paid leave, which shall be enjoyed immediately after they receive the infant.

-Further, the FLL provides that woman employees shall enjoy six weeks of rest before their confinement and six weeks of rest after delivery.
-At the express request of the woman employee, and prior written authorisation from the doctor of the corresponding social security institution or, where appropriate, the health service granted by the employer, taking into account the opinion of the employer and the nature of the work performed, a woman employee may transfer up to four of the six weeks of rest before the birth after it.
-In the event that a child is born with any type of disability or requires hospital medical attention, the rest period may be extended up to eight weeks after delivery, upon presentation of the corresponding medical certificate.
+Further, the FLL provides that working women shall enjoy six weeks of rest before their confinement and six weeks of rest after delivery.
+At the express request of the employee, and prior written authorisation from the doctor of the corresponding social security institution or, where appropriate, the health service granted by the employer, taking into account the opinion of the employer and the nature of the work performed, she may transfer up to four of the permitted six weeks of rest before the birth after it.
+In the event that a child is born with any type of disability or requires medical attention in hospital, the rest period may be extended up to eight weeks after delivery, upon presentation of a medical certificate.

-The sole exception to this is the requirement to accompany any document written in a foreign language that must be submitted in a labour trial with its translation in Spanish.
-If the party that submitted the document in the trial does not provide the corresponding translation, the labour board may reject the admission of the document.
+The sole exception to this is the requirement to accompany any document written in a foreign language that must be submitted in a labour trial with a translation into Spanish.
+If the party that submitted the document in the trial does not provide the corresponding translation, the labour board may reject admission of the document.

 The DPL and the Regulations protect personal data that is processed by private parties at a national level; per the DPL, 'processing' entails the obtention, access, administration, use, disposition, disclosure and storage of personal data through any means available, as well as the national and cross-border transfer thereof.
 Both regulatory instruments directly affect employees (data subjects), either by strengthening their right to privacy and data protection in relation to their employer and its subcontractors, or by establishing duties with which they must comply to preserve the protection of the personal data that is processed in the course of their activities.